mrMikeWatson/Sonoff-Tasmota-addTeckinSP20USandZeeZooSA102/README.md

 ## Sonoff-Tasmota-addTeckinSP20USandZeeZooSA102
 This fork adds support for devices Teckin SP20 US and ZeeZoo SA102 Just small changes to sonoff_template.h these devices look like BlitzWolf with relay at GPIO04 instead of GPIO15 Although the pricepoint for these devices is good I don't recommend them as getting to flashing requires drilling holes to get to circuit board pads.
 Better off with extra cost for easily disassembled Sonoff S31.
+Update 2018-11-29, Teckin_US has been added to upstream https://github.com/arendst/Sonoff-Tasmota dev branch.

 ## Sonoff-Tasmota